pwdel/appletwittersentiment/readmesections/FutureImprovement.md

 * Add confusion matrix, Distributions of Predictions and ROC Curve.
 * Improve CSV upload/download process using proper utf-8 encoding.
 * Within our bag of words analysis, we only did a vectorize_fit method with 20% of the available golden data.
 If we had used a larger training set, given that our golden data was so limited, perhaps we could have gotten a better fit - however there is of course the risk of over-fitting.
+* Just using general programming practices, creating functions rather than a straight line of 1980's-looking, compiler-looking code in main.py.
+* Fix various depreciated methods and legacy methods according to warnings during installation.

 ### Time Consuming, Expensive Improvements